frjo/hugo-theme-zen/README.md

 Allow users to opt-in to tracking.
 Matomo and Google analytic are supported out of the box.

+Set `cookieConsent` param to true to activate.
+Also set `privacyPolicyUrl` to include a link to your privacy policy in the cookieconsent dialog.

 See `assets/js/tracking.js` for example how to implement it for other cookies.

 The users choice is stored in localStorage item "cookieconsent".